-If you’re getting COS, have sex a few days before and the day that you ovulate.
+If you’re getting COH, have sex a few days before and the day that you ovulate.
 The more often you have sex during this time, the more likely you are to get pregnant.
-Your provider may recommend that along with COS you also have a treatment called intrauterine insemination (also called IUI).
+Your provider may recommend that along with COH you also have a treatment called intrauterine insemination (also called IUI).
 In IUI, your provider places sperm inside your uterus when you ovulate.

 What is in vitro fertilization?

 In vitro fertilization (also called IVF) is a kind of fertility treatment called assisted reproductive technology (also called ART).
 ART is any kind of fertility treatment where both the egg and sperm are handled in a lab.
 ART treatments remove mature female eggs from the ovaries using a needle and join it with the sperm in a lab.

 IVF is the most common kind of ART.
 In IVF, an egg and sperm are combined in a lab to create an embryo (fertilized egg) which is then put into your uterus.
 You may need IVF if:

 - Ovarian stimulation.
 Like COH, you take medication by shots or injections in your lower belly to help make your eggs mature.